elf-oskari/NOSE/README.md

 For more information on SemVer, please visit [http://semver.org/](http://semver.org/).

+## Known issues
+*Rule preview on map not working properly, when there are multiple symbolizers of the same kind within the same rule

 ## Copyright and license

 Copyright 2014 NLS under dual license MIT (included LICENSE-MIT.txt) and [EUPL](https://joinup.ec.europa.eu/software/page/eupl/licence-eupl)